ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 * stats_edgeR.sh
   * Input(s): ***aligned_SOFTWARE_run0* ... *aligned_SOFTWARE_runN***
   * Output: **stats_edgeR_run#**
+There is a text file with information about the inputs in the **InputData** folder that needs to contain the following information:
+* statsInputs_tuxedo.sh
+  * Line 1: A single number indicating the number of bam files to be analyzed.
+  * Line 2: A space separated list (sentence) with the tags for the **replicates**, as specified in the sample names.
+  * Line 3: A space separated list (sentence) with the tags for the **treatments**, as specified in the sample names.
+  * Line 4: A space separated list (sentence) with the tags for the **genotypes**, as specified in the sample names.
+  * Line 5: A blank line, necessary for proper reading of the input file by the tuxedo stats script.
+* statsInputs_edgeR.sh
+  * Line 1: A single number indicating the number of bam files to be analyzed.
+  * Line 2: A space separated list (sentence) with the tags for the **replicates**, as specified in the sample names.
+  * Line 3: A space separated list (sentence) with the tags for the **treatments**, as specified in the sample names.
+  * Line 4: A space separated list (sentence) with the tags for the **genotypes**, as specified in the sample names.
+  * Line 5: A blank line, necessary for proper reading of the input file by the edgeR stats script.

 ## Pipeline Stage Scripts
 These are scripts that perform all operations necessary for a stage of the pipeline.